 Buying an electric car can feel daunting, especially if you don’t know a great deal about the tech and what you should be looking for.
-Our best electric cars list is a good place to start, but there’s a lot that you need to consider, including battery range, specs measured in kWh and other things gas car shoppers don’t have to worry about.
+Our best electric cars list is a good place to start, as is our list of the most exciting electric vehicles coming in 2022, but there’s a lot that you need to consider, including battery range, specs measured in kWh and other things gas car shoppers don’t have to worry about.

 But then there are an awful lot of benefits to electric cars.
 Lower refuelling costs, less regular maintenance and a car that drives along so quietly it’s almost silent.
 Not to mention the fact you don’t need to worry about things like oil changes or spewing clouds of pollution every time you go to the store.
 But it still means having to make a decision on whether an EV is right for you, and which model to buy.